-Pop ups can not only collect personal data and make visitors sign up.
-They also have a strategic mission — activate, involve, and return visitors back on track.
+A pop-up can not only collect personal data and make visitors sign up.
+It also has a strategic mission — activate, involve, and return visitors back on track.

-Traditionally, starting with a “huge” pop up example – HoldOnStranger (a marketing solution for e-commerce sites) is ready to become better for you.
+Traditionally, starting with a “huge” pop up examples — HoldOnStranger (a marketing solution for e-commerce sites) is ready to become better for you.
 You didn’t find a needed feature — just drop them a message in a pop up.

-HoldOnStranger retention pop up asks visitors what does a product misses fitting their requirements.
-It can be an excellent start to a long-lasting friendship where a user feels that a brand improves the product specially for him/her.
+HoldOnStranger retention pop up asks visitors what a product misses fitting their requirements.
+It can be an excellent start to a long-lasting friendship where a user feels that a brand improves the product specially for them.

-You can stop visitors from reading by showing them essential video content — watching videos may be more interesting than reading:
+You can stop visitors from reading by showing them essential video content — watching videos may be more interesting and more effective than reading: